Mooleane/aaron-capstone-project/README.md

 # Target Audience
 Fans or Players of Pokémon.
 # Solution + Limitations
 Neat tips about a Pokémon can be requested by the user to ensure they know about its general background, and what to do with it as a player in a digestable amount of time.
-It would be nice if the image of the Pokémon could be provided as well, alongside the official Pokédex entry instead of only the Pokemon's flavor text (usually found on cards).
+It would be nice if the image of the Pokémon could be provided as well, alongside the official Pokédex entry instead of only the Pokémon's flavor text (usually found on cards).
 That would give the user more than enough insight on what the Pokémon is and does.
 # Key Features / Key Components
 When running the program, a prompt is given to enter the valid name of a Pokémon or just their Pokédex number.